nish17/ethereum-ticket-system-react/README.md

 ## For STRESS TESTING:

-#### 1.Run `ganache-cli -a 1000` in the terminal for gettings 1000 distinct accounts with ~100 ether.
+#### 1. Run `ganache-cli -a 1000` in the terminal for gettings 1000 distinct accounts with ~100 ether.

-#### 2.In the new window of the terminal run `truffle test/test.js` it will automatically use the accounts from ganache and run all the tests.
+#### 2. In the new window of the terminal run `truffle test/test.js` it will automatically use the accounts from ganache and run all the tests.